 Of course, they did not know what that meant, but they associated "church" with school, or wells, or other "modern" opportunities.
 In earlier times, the Maasai had been indifferent or opposed to such change.
 But matters had changed rapidly in the late 70s and 80s due to extended droughts and the resulting worsening of land conditions.

 Additional problem factors were increased population all over Kenya, and the government's new plan to settle families into family villages called Group Ranches.
 In the first year I worked with Oloirowua and neighbouring villages (in about a 5-10 mile radius), they planted their first Maize (corn) crop.

 The primary "method" was spending time with them and talking about life, sharing our stories.
 Of course we also met to sing and read from the Maasai and Swahili New Testaments.
 I would preach, using what Maasai I could as I learned, and my Swahili was interpreted through Maasai Christian interpreters.

 I worked there only about three years, working part-time (though almost every weekend over three years).
 I brought on another part-time missionary after a while, school principle Herb Cady in Nairobi, who had visited and became interested when he and his wife Becky first came to Kenya.
 After about a year, Herb transferred to the Suswa work fulltime, though I continued to be responsible for the work I had started.

 I then gradually turned the work over to him.
-He established new work, mentored new missionaries and developing Maasai leaders.
-He went on to work in the Samburu area in what had been called the Northern Frontier, in even more deprived climatic conditions.
+He established new work, mentored new missionaries and developed Maasai leaders.
+He later went on to work in the Samburu area in what had been called the Northern Frontier, in even more deprived climatic conditions.